-- what comprises qualifying medical expenditure; - what may be claimed as a medical scheme fees tax credit; - what may be claimed as a deduction; - who may claim this deduction; - when the deduction may be claimed; - · the limitations applicable in the determination of the deduction; and - the meaning of certain terms and the circumstances under which these terms apply.
+- what comprises qualifying medical expenditure to calculate the medical allowance; - what may be claimed as a medical scheme fees tax credit; - who may claim these allowances and credits; - when the allowances and credits may be claimed; - the limitations applicable in the determination of these allowances and credits; and - the meaning of certain terms and the circumstances under which these terms apply.

-This guide includes the amendments effected by section 43(1) of the Taxation Laws Amendment Act 24 of 2011 that was promulgated on 10 January 2012.
-As the year of assessment of an individual ends on the last day of February, these amendments are applicable to the years of assessment commencing on or after 1 March 2012 (that is, the 2013 year of assessment).
+This guide includes the amendments effected by the Taxation Laws Amendment Act 22 of 2012 that was promulgated on 1 February 2013 as well as the Rates and Monetary Act 23 of 2013.
+As the year of assessment of an individual ends on the last day of February, these amendments are applicable to the years of assessment commencing on or after 1 March 2013 (that is, the 2014 year of assessment).